nwbolt/appliancecontrol/README.md

 status -  Prints the current state of all appliances

-off    -  Turns all appliances to the off state
+off    -  Manually turns all appliances to the off state without background update service

 exit   -  Exits the Program

-Note: the backgroud service can be triggered by manualy setting your local computers time to Jan 1st 12:59 am before starting the program.
+Note: the backgroud update service can be triggered by manualy setting your local computers time to Jan 1st 12:59 am before starting the program.
 After starting the program wait 1 minute for backgroud service to be triggered and update all appliances to be turned off.